nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-If the name of the Eloquent model does not match the return type of the field, set it with the `model` argument.
+If the name of the Eloquent model does not match the return type of the field,
+or is located in a non-default namespace, set it with the `model` argument.

 ```graphql
 type Mutation {